 Olomouc has pride.
 While it ruled Moravia from the 11th century until 1642, today it's clearly playing second fiddle to Prague in the modern Czech Republic.
 Locals brag that Olomouc has the country's second most important bishopric and its second university.
 Olomouc actually built its bell tower in the 19th century to be six feet taller than Prague's.

 Olomouc is unrivaled in one category: Its plague monument is the tallest and most grandiose anywhere.
-Squares throughout Eastern Europe are dotted with similar structures, erected by locals to give thanks for surviving the great plague.
+Squares throughout central Europe are dotted with similar structures, erected by locals to give thanks for surviving the great plague.
 On consecration day in 1754, the most powerful woman in Europe, Habsburg Empress Maria Theresa, knelt to pray — devout...yet green with envy.
-Crazy Olomouc had a plague column grander than Vienna's.
+Olomouc had a plague column grander than Vienna's.